Liability car insurance: Stay covered

 What is covered by liability insurance?

-Bodily injury liability coverage
+Bodily injury liability coverage (BI)

-It can also help cover other costs to related to the person’s injuries, such as lost wages, pain and suffering or legal fees if you're sued.
+It can also help cover other costs related to the person’s injuries, such as lost wages, pain and suffering or legal fees if you're sued.
 This is why most states require that you have BI coverage on your car insurance policy to drive on the road.

-Property damage liability coverage (sometimes abbreviated as "PD")
+Property damage liability coverage (PD)

 The amount your insurer will pay for a covered liability insurance claim depends on the coverage limits you choose.
 Each state sets minimum coverage limits for bodily injury liability and property damage liability that drivers must purchase, but you may decide to buy additional coverages.
 Typically, you may see three liability coverage limits on your car insurance policy:

-This is the maximum amount your insurer would pay to repair damage you cause to another party's property.
-The maximum payout would not exceed the limit you've set.
+| Property damage liability limit | This is the maximum amount your insurer would pay to repair damage you cause to another party's property.
+The maximum payout would not exceed the limit you've set. |

-This is the maximum payout for each person who's injured in an accident that you cause.
+| Bodily injury liability limit per person | This is the maximum payout for each person who's injured in an accident that you cause. |

-This is the total amount your insurer will pay out for all medical expenses for a single accident you're at fault for.
-It's important to set this limit at an amount that makes you comfortable—it may be needed to help pay for the medical expenses of multiple people.
+| Bodily injury liability limit per accident | This is the total amount your insurer will pay out for all medical expenses for a single accident you're at fault for.
+It's important to set this limit at an amount that makes you comfortable – it may be needed to help pay for the medical expenses of multiple people. |

 Many insurers package bodily injury and property damage limits together.
 For example, your policy may look something like this: